premembeddedcodedev/AllBasicGuidance/README.md

         b. git commit -a -m
         c. git push -u origin master - to push the changes to github - to push the changes need to go developer options and generate token and give the same while git push is                prompting for password to enter.
     9. git log --oneline -5 --author praveenv --before "Fri Mar 26 2022"
+    10.git config --global core.editor vim --> without giving this, we cant git commit long message in vim or someother editor